blockblockdata/medalla-data-challenge/a002/an_analysis_of_data_propogation_latencies_in_ethereum2_medalla_testnet.md

 While many details exits, we refer interested readers to two fascinating articles by [Ben Edgington](https://media.consensys.net/state-of-ethereum-protocol-2-the-beacon-chain-c6b6a9a69129) and [Jim McDonald](https://www.attestant.io/posts/understanding-the-validator-lifecycle/) which describe the working mechanics of the beacon chain and Ethereum 2.0 overall.

 Ethereum 2.0's Proof-of-Stake (PoS) consensus protocol includes/writes/records blocks on the blockchain not simultaneously, but only after evaluating *attestations*, which are aggregated as *attestation aggregations*.
 For each slot, the attestations from different committees are *included* in the blockchain only after a certain delay, which can be referred to as *inclusion distance (inclusion delay, inclusion latency, or other similar term)*.
-In this article, to have consistency with the [amazing analysis and article by bluepintail](https://pintail.xyz), from now on, we will refer to this latency as *inclusion distance*.
+In this article, to have consistency with the [amazing analysis and articles by bluepintail](https://pintail.xyz), from now on, we will refer to this latency as *inclusion distance*.
 The block for a slot can be immutably written/registered only after *all* the attestations for that slot have been included.
 Therefore, for each slot, the eventual inclusion distance is the maximum inclusion distance over all attestation aggregations, and over all committees that participated in the voting for that slot.

 ## Data Extraction